 Fixed Cost Categories for Analysis Purpose

 Following are the categories of this cost for the purpose of analysis:

 To maintain the company’s physical existence and providing facilities, some costs incurred which are known as committed costs over which the company’s administration has no discretion.
 Some examples of committed costs are depreciation on assets, taxes, rent, insurance etc.

-These are the cost paid to the management and staff to ensure continued operations of the company.
+These are the cost paid to the management and staff to ensure the continued operations of the company.

 Costs incurred in research and development programmes such as special policy decisions, new research programmes of the management are known as discretionary or programmed costs.
 Such costs can be eliminated or reduced if needed.

-It is a constant cost for a particular amount of output which raises in a fixed amount at a higher output level.
+It is a constant cost for a particular amount of output which raises a fixed amount at a higher output level.

 For Example, A company hires 100 labours at a salary of 12,000 per month for every 100 labours.
 If labour increases from 100 to 101, the cost will increase from 12000 per month to 24000 per month and will be constant at 24000 per month until the number of labour crosses to 200.
 Following diagram makes it more understandable to learn:

 Difference Between Fixed Cost and Variable Cost

-The following are some distinctions amidst fixed cost and variable cost:
+The following are some distinctions between fixed cost and variable cost:

-- Fixed cost is a cost which remains fixed regardless of the quantity produced, i.e., whether the company increases or decreases the production of the product the cost of the product will remain the same whereas variable cost changes with changes in output.
+- Fixed cost is a cost that remains fixed regardless of the quantity produced, i.e., whether the company increases or decreases the production of the product the cost of the product will remain the same whereas variable cost changes with changes in output.

 - The nature of the fixed cost is time-related, i.e., for a particular given time it will remain fixed, but after a certain time, it will change because of change in environment and not because of change in the volume, whereas the nature of the variable cost is volume related, i.e., if the volume produced will change, the cost will also change.